PeterWangIntel/crosswalk-website/Try-Crosswalk.md

 #### For Android APK Packaging

-The Android APK packaging tool is included with the xwalk-android download.
+The Android APK packaging tool is included with the crosswalk for Android release.
 It can work on Linux, Windows and Mac OSX.
+Below are instructions for Linux(Mac OSX).
 For setting up the environment for Windows, please see the section 'Windows environment setup'.

-To package a web application, unpack the tarball xwalk_app_template.tar.gz which can be gotten from crosswalk-*-[x86, arm].zip:
+To package a web application, first unpack the tarball xwalk_app_template.tar.gz which is zipped in crosswalk-(version number)-[x86, arm].zip:

     host$ tar xzvf xwalk_app_template.tar.gz
     host$ cd xwalk_app_template

-This template contains utilities and dependencies for packaging a web app into an Android APK.
+This facility contains utilities and dependencies for packaging a web app into an Android APK.

-<em>make_apk.py</em> is the key script for packaging a web app as an APK.
+<em>make_apk.py</em> is the key script for packaging a web app as an Android APK.

-Note: To make it work, you should ensure that the <code>android</code> command from the Android SDK and <code>java</code> from <em>Oracle JDK(version 1.6)</em> are included in your PATH.
-It is located in <em>&lt;Android SDK location&gt;/tools/android</em>.
+Note: To make it work, you should ensure that the <code>android</code> command from the Android SDK, <code>java</code> from <em>Oracle JDK(version 1.6)</em> and <em> ant </em> are included in your PATH.
+Python is also needed.

 Here is the help information for the <em>make_apk.py</em> script: